George Dimmitt Memorial Hospital

+Defunct hospital in Missouri, U.S.

 George Dimmitt Memorial Hospital, also known as the Polk Community Hospital and Lakeshores Residential Center, is a historic hospital building located at Humansville, Polk County, Missouri.
 It was built in 1929, and is a Colonial Revival style brick building consisting of a three-story central portion flanked by two-story wings with gallery porches.
 The building incorporates an existing two-story brick residence with an ell.
 It features a wide frieze and cornice rendered in terra cotta.
 The building houses a residential care center for individuals with psychiatric or developmental disabilities.

 It was listed on the National Register of Historic Places in 2012.